 Thousands of homes were built in Menomonee Falls in the 1950s and early 1960s (the Village annexed the Town of Menomonee in 1958) and business growth boomed along arterial streets and within industrial parks in the decades that followed.
 The Village's second housing boom, in the1990s and 2000s, coincided with growth in the business community including major projects from Kohl's Corporation and Froedtert and the Medical College of Wisconsin.
 A combination of new builds and redevelopment projects continues to spur population growth in the Village today.

 The Falls offers the perfect balance of urban energy and small-town feel with amenities and events for residents of all ages.
 The Village's downtown has to dozens of places to eat, drink, shop and explore within a setting that includes beautiful architecture, the Mill Pond, waterfalls and the historic and naturally beautiful Lime Kiln Park.
 Parks and trails throughout the community provide beautiful spaces for passive and active recreation and gathering places for family and community events.
 Cultural highlights include:

 - A thriving downtown and convenient shopping areas throughout the Village

 - A full calendar of festivals, farmers markets, parades, sporting events and concerts

 - Old Falls Village historical park and living history museum

-- 2,500+ acres of public open space including 16 parks and 28 miles of recreational trails
+- 2,500+ acres of public open space including 16 parks and 30 miles of recreational trails

 The Village is committed to responsive and effective government services including public safety, library, public works, parks and engineering services.
 Our community is also served by two award winning public school districts and Froedtert Community Memorial Hospital.
 Local services highlights include:

 - Effective protective services – the Village routinely ranks as one of the safest communities in the state

 - 237 miles of well-maintained local roadways

 - A modern library with 344,000 volumes, a children's library, historical collection and a variety online services

 - School districts which perform well above state averages on proficiency tests and ACT exams

-Residents and businesses benefit from convenient access to everything the Milwaukee region has to offer with tens of thousands of jobs (over 31,000 are located within Menomonee Falls alone) nearby, major cultural and entertainment venues in Milwaukee less than a half hour away, and the beauty of Lake Country, the Kettle Moraine and Lake Michigan even closer.
+Residents and businesses benefit from convenient access to everything the Milwaukee region has to offer with tens of thousands of jobs (over 33,000 are located within Menomonee Falls alone) nearby, major cultural and entertainment venues in Milwaukee less than a half hour away, and the beauty of Lake Country, the Kettle Moraine and Lake Michigan even closer.
 The Village is: